andrewjcl/Notes/Glossary.md

 pip is the package installer for Python.
 It comes by default with python3.
 `$ python -m pip --version` -m is a flag for the python command to run that module
 `$ python -m pip install sampleproject` installs a project from the Python Package Index
 `$ python -m pip install get+https://github.com/pypa/sampleproject.git@main` pip can install a package directly from github

+### SQL - Structured Query Language ###

+A standardised programming language that is used to manage relational databases.

+### SQLite 3

+A C language library that implements a small, fast, self contained SQL database engine.
+The source code is in the public domain is free to use for any purpose.

 ### WSL - Windows Subsystem for Linux ###